Bira/octopus-carnival/_drafts/iron-gods.md

 walls and making it back to Barovia.

 We ended the session there, and we wouldn't get to play another.
-One of the players outright told me Ravenloft was too hard, so I offered to switch to Iron Gods the next session with a fresh batch of characters.
+One of the players outright told me Ravenloft was too hard and he wanted something else, so I offered to switch to Iron Gods the next session with a fresh batch of characters.
 No one else complained or offered a dissenting opinion, so I guess they agreed.
 Ravenloft had claimed another party, not by killing them but by breaking their spirits.

 I'm pretty sure it was Ravenloft, too, as opposed to shitty GMing on my part.
-The Iron Gods game is still going quite strong and the players look forward to each session, so I'm doing something right.
+The Iron Gods game is still ongoing and the players look forward to each session, so I must be doing _something_ right.

+When I next write about this, we'll see how that Iron Gods game started.

 [1]: {{ "/2019/08/05/dnd-to-ravenloft.html" | relative_url }}